buildbuddy-io/buildbuddy/website/blog/introducing-buildbuddy-workflows.md

 to BuildBuddy's servers.

-This means that if we need to fetch something from BuildBuddy's cache, or we need to build a particular target remotely, the network will not be a major bottleneck.
+This means that if we need to fetch something from BuildBuddy's cache, or we need to build a particular target remotely, network latency and bandwidth will not be a major bottleneck.

-The solution here is simple: run workflows on a dedicated executor deployment in the same datacenter where BuildBuddy is deployed.
+The solution here was simple: run workflows on a dedicated executor deployment in the same datacenter where BuildBuddy is deployed.

 Because of our recent improvements to our caching infrastructure